alexsaunderswps/User-Guides/vr_training_guide.md

    -⚠️*WPS Staff recommend that controllers be stored near headsets in operation, but hidden from public use as they are not needed for the proper functioning of the WildXR experience*⚠️
 <div style="page-break-after: always;"></div>

-3. **USB cable & Quest 3 power brick**
+3. **USB-Cable & Quest 3 power brick**
-   - All USB cables are USB-C to USB-C cables
+   - All USB-Cables are USB-C to USB-C cables
    - All cables are reinforced with a static climbing rope and mesh sheath to provide some ruggedness to the cable connection
    - Cables for this deployment are for constant power supply
    - Cables include a short, USB-C male-to-female, stress relief cable that attaches to the Headset and then the longer cable